William Henry Whitaker: Sarasota

-Seminole Indians
+Third Seminole War

-The Whitakers were sympathetic to the Seminole Indians and escaped slaves, in one case ferrying the fabled Seminole chief Billy Bowlegs across the river to their home where they brought him back to health from malaria.
-When Whitaker's wife asked the chief if he would kill her in times of aggression, Bowlegs assured her that if he did, he would do so quickly.
-That fragile relationship soured in early 1856 when Bowlegs became angered at the destruction of his gardens by United States troops.
-Soon after, the Indians attacked Braden Castle, and hostilities increased.
-Whitaker, securing his family at the fort in what now is Manatee County, headed seventy miles to Peace Creek, the closest military detachment to convey the news of the attack.
-Not long afterward, the Whitaker home in Sarasota was burned to the ground with a friend inside, George Owen, and the destruction of many more homes followed.
-The Billy Bowlegs War lasted until 1858.
+Mary Jane Wyatt Whitaker became acquainted with Holata Micco (Billy Bowlegs) while she was living at the Manatee River settlement.
+Reportedly when she asked the Alachua Seminole Chief if he would kill her in times of aggression, Bowlegs assured her that if he did, he would do so quickly.

+During the Third Seminole War known as the "Billy Bowlegs War" Whitaker secured his family at Fort Branch also known as Camp Manatee near the village of Manatee.
+The Whitaker homestead at Sarasota was burned to the ground with a friend inside, George Owen.

+Whitaker served as volunteer soldier in John Addison's Company and John Parker's Company of local militia from April to December of 1856.
+In the October 1856, Manatee County election Whitaker was elected Sheriff for a one-year term.

 Civil War

 After rebuilding, the Whitakers were largely uninvolved with the raging American Civil War, despite Florida being the third state to secede from the Union.
 The Union push to destroy Confederate blockades succeeded in restricting goods to the frontier settlers, and union excursions inland from the Gulf of Mexico became more frequent.
 The blockade forced Whitaker to take the difficult three to four-week journey to Gainesville to buy grain for community use.
 Whitaker was one of three locals who had gristmills hidden deep in the woods.
 These became important to the community after Union troops destroyed the steam-operated one.
+Whitaker's cattle were driven along with other herds belonging to local ranchers by the Cow Cavalry to provide beef to the Confederate army.

 As the war was nearing an end, Judah P. Benjamin, Secretary of State to the Confederacy, was being pursued through the Southern states.
-Making his way to Florida's west coast, John Lesley of Tampa escorted him by boat to the Sarasota area.
-Whitaker, neighbor Captain John Tresca, and Benjamin made plans for securing a boat to be used in the secretary's escape.
+Making his way to Florida's west coast, John T. Lesley of Tampa escorted him by boat to the Gamble Plantation.
+Whitaker, sea captain Frederick Tresca, Confederate sailor Hiram McLeod (he served in Lesley's Confederate Company) and Benjamin made plans for securing a boat to be used in the secretary's escape.
 Though most boats had been destroyed or confiscated during the war, after two weeks a yawl was secured and stocked.
 Benjamin pushed off from Whitaker Bayou, making it to Bimini, safe from Union reach, and later to Nassau.
 From there he made it to London where he went on to serve in the Queen's Counsel.